 Quality indicators/criteria 1 - 5 6.
-Additional for distance learning programmes 6.1 learnin edagogical planning unit for distance learning supports the distance g unit and addresses the requirements for study materials, interactive es and formative assessment.
-Choose mark 6.2 the vir aching e-learning material takes advantage of the capabilities offered by tual and audio-visual environment (simulations/ virtual environments, m solving scenarios, interactive learning and formative assessment).
+Additi Additional for distance learning programmes 6.1 The pedagogical planning unit for distance learning supports the distance learning unit and addresses the requirements for study materials, interactive activities and formative assessment.
+Choose mark 6.2 The teaching e-learning material takes advantage of the capabilities offered by the virtual and audio-visual environment (simulations/ virtual environments, problem solving scenarios, interactive learning and formative assessment games).
 Choose mark 6.3 develo xpected learning outcomes and distance learning processes aim to p higher cognitive and research skills, as well as specialised knowledge, ing to the European Qualifications Framework (EQF).
-Choose mark 6.4 The distance-learning programme of study supports the development of Choose students' research and cognitive skills.
-Choose mark 6.5 The institution safeguards and assesses the interaction: 6.5.1 6.5.1 Among students Choose mark 6.5.2 Between students and teaching staff Choose mark 6.5.3 Between students and study guides/material of study mark Choose mark 6.6 The process and the conditions for the recruitment of teaching staff ensure that candidates have the necessary skills and experience for distance learning mark education.
-6.7 Research background and experience of the teaching staff is adequate.
-6.8 g, guidance and support are provided to the teaching staff through priate procedures.
+Choose mark 6.4 The second comments of carporate and accompanies Choose mark 6.5 The institution safeguards and assesses the interaction: 6.5.1 Among students Choose mark 6.5.2 Between students and teaching staff Choose mark 6.5.3 Between students and study duides/material of study Choose mark 6.6 The process and the conditions for the recruitment of teaching staff ensure that candidates have the necessary skills and experience for distance learning education.
+Choose mark 6.7 Research background and experience of the feaching staff is adequate Choose mark 6.8 g, guidance and support are provided to the teaching staff through riate procedures.
 Choose mark

 6.9 Student performance monitoring mechanisms are satisfactory.
 6.10 Adequate mentoring by the teaching staff is provided to students through established procedures.
 6.11 The unimpeded distance learning communication between the teaching staff and the students is ensured.
 Choose mark 6.12 Assessment consistency is ensured.
 Choose mark 6.13 Teaching materials (books, manuals, scientific journals, databases) comply with the requirements provided by the distance learning education methodology and are updated regularly.
 Choose mark 6.14 The programme of study has the appropriate and adequate infrastructure for the support of distance learning.
 Choose mark 6.15 The supporting infrastructures are easily accessible.
-Choose mark 6.16 Students are informed and trained with regards to the available educational infrastructure.
+6.16 Students are informed and trained with regards to the available educational infrastructure.
 6.17 Procedures for systematic control and improvement of the supportive services are set.
 6.18 Infrastructure for distance education is comparable to corresponding university infrastructure in the European Union and internationally.
-Choose mark 6.19 Electronic library services are provided according to international practice in order to support the needs of the students and the teaching staff.
-Choose mark 6.20 The students and the teaching staff have access to the necessary electronic sources of information, relevant to the programme, the level, and the method of teaching.
-Choose mark 6.21 Students' weekly assignments are appropriate for the level of the programme.
-Choose mark 6.22 Feedback on students' assignments is regular through concrete and published procedures.
-Choose mark 6.23 The quality of students' final exams is ensured and evidenced.
-Choose mark 6.24 The teaching e-learning material has been sufficiently enriched with electronic sources, updated research publications and other electronic learning resources that support students' work and learning.
-Choose mark
+6.19 Electronic library services are provided according to international practice in order to support the needs of the students and the teaching staff.
+6.20 The students and the teaching staff have access to the necessary electronic sources of information, relevant to the programme, the level, and the method of teaching.
+6.21 Students' weekly assignments are appropriate for the level of the programme.
+6.22 Feedback on students' assignments is regular through concrete and published procedures.
+6.23 The quality of students' final exams is ensured and evidenced.
+6.24 The teaching e-learning material has been sufficiently enriched with electronic sources, updated research publications and other electronic learning resources that support students' work and learning.